Checking In and Taking Care

-On Saturday 10 people were killed in a supermarket in Buffalo, NY.
-On Sunday one person was killed and five others were wounded in a church in Laguna Woods, CA. Both of these horrific mass shootings were motivated by hatred.
+This past Saturday, ten people were killed in a supermarket in Buffalo, NY.
+On Sunday, one person was killed and five others were wounded in a church in Laguna Woods, CA. Both of these horrific mass shootings were motivated by hatred.
 The first was a White man who hates Black people.
 The second was a Chinese man who hates Taiwanese people.

 A supermarket.
 A church.
 Hearts full of hatred.